seidefrank/JSONexpr/README.md

-# JSON expressions
+# JSONexpr -- JSON expressions for humans who write config files

-Variables, expressions, and comments (!) in JSON config files.
+Variables, expressions, and comments in your JSON config files.
 Finally.

-This repository contains a near-trivial Python function, `jsonex_to_json()`, that converts a _JSON expression_ to valid JSON.
+This repository contains a near-trivial Python function, `jsonexpr_to_json()`, that converts a _JSON expression_ to valid JSON.
 We define a JSON expression as a JavaScript expression that evaluates to JSON.
 You can use variables, JavaScript expressions, and... comments.
 Use this as a preprocessor when reading JSON-based configuration files.

+While JSON is meant for machine-to-machine communication, JSONexpr is for humans, especially those who need to write JSON configuration files.

 Example:
 ```
 // define variables, comma-separated (not: semicolon)
 greeting = "Hello",  // line-end comment
 addressee = "World",
-{ // JSON but allowing expressions in these variables
+{ // JSON follows, but it allows expressions in these variables
   "text": greeting + " " + addressee + "!",  // JavaScript expression
 }
 ```
-If you pass this to `jsonex_to_json()`, the resulting string is the following proper JSON:
+If you pass this to `jsonexpr_to_json()`, the resulting string is the following proper JSON:
 ```
 {